Discover the royal palaces in Apeldoorn

 The palace gardens of Het Loo are as beautiful as the world famous Versailles gardens and may well be the most wonderful gardens in Holland.
 Take your time for a walk through the gardens and stables.
 Would you like to know everything about this special place?
 Take the free tour with a guide who will tell you all the great background stories and interesting facts.
 You can book a guided tour at the kiosk on the Stallenplein.

-After the expulsion of emperor Napoleon, Het Loo Palace is constitutionally designated the official summer residence of the kings of Holland.
-After the palace is whitewashed, according to the fashion of the times, it quite literally becomes ‘the White House’ of Holland.
-King William III, and his daughter Queen Wilhelmina after him, reside here virtually permanently and govern the nation from Het Loo Palace.
-During the reign of Queen Wilhelmina, Queen’s Day is celebrated in Apeldoorn with aubades on the Palace Square and fireworks at the Apeldoorn park attended by the royal family.
-The palace is currently undergoing renovations.
-It will reopen to the public in mid 2021.
+Het Loo Palace is the official summer residence of the kings and queens of Holland.
+King William II, and his daughter Queen Wilhelmina after him, resided here virtually permanently and governed the nation from Het Loo Palace.
+During the reign of Queen Wilhelmina, Queen’s Day was celebrated in Apeldoorn with aubades on the Palace Square and fireworks in Apeldoorn’s central park.

 The Palace itself will be closed due to renovation work until 2021.
 The gardens and stables are open to the public, however, and well worth a visit.
 Visitors are welcome in the gardens, stables and various events from April through September.

 Cannenburch Castle is about a fifteen minute drive away from Het Loo Palace.
 The large park that surrounds the castle borders on Het Loo crown estate.
 It is therefore not surprising that the members of the Royal Family and their guests visited frequently.
 The museum at Cannenburch Castle is highly recommended.
 Many of the objects on display, such as porcelain and furniture, were actually used by past residents.
 It brings you face to face with history.

 Watch this video: Discover the royal palaces in Apeldoorn